luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/01/05-4-background-path.md

 **You are an original settler of Earth orbit, Luna, Mars, or a smaller outpost.**

-Roll 1d100 for Background, d10 for Morph Then jump to Step 5: Youth Event ▶18.
+Roll 1d100 for Background, d10 for Morph Then jump to [Step 5: Youth Event](./06-5-youth-event.md).

 <blockquote class="stat-list header-bg">